ftes/de.ftes.uon.seng2200.pa3/WrittenReport.md

 # Written Report

+start 12:55
+don't need athlete/country fields on event

+deviated slightly from factory method: have EventCollection interface, which deals with instantiating events instead factory method for EventCollection

 ## 1. Keep track of how much time you spend designing, coding and correcting errors, and how many errors you need to correct.

 ### Time spent designing